Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Networks of the (Duffing/Rayleigh) van der Pol Systems and Numerical Simulations

-\begin{theorem} For a bidirectional ring network of \(N\) identical coupled Duffing van der Pol oscillators with balanced linear couplings described by Eq. (\ref{22b*}) in which \(\pmb{f}\) is given by Eq. (\ref{34*}) , if \(\alpha \geqslant 0\), \(\gamma^{\prime}<0\), and \({A_{i,i+1}}_{s}\succ 0\) for all \(i\), then the network is completely synchronized. \end{theorem}
+\begin{theorem} For a bidirectional ring network of \(N\) identical coupled DvdP oscillators with interactional linear couplings described by Eq.~(\ref{22b*}) in which \(\pmb{f}\) is given by Eq.~(\ref{34*}), if \(\alpha \geqslant 0\), \(\gamma^{\prime}<0\), and \({A_{i,i+1}}_{s}\succ 0\) for all \(i\), then the network is completely synchronized. \end{theorem}